 I vividly remember starring down at the water coming up over our toe rail, unexpectedly heeled way too far for comfort, with the only thing holding our 1 year old from the waves below being the motherly death grip I had on her.
 This is something I will NEVER forget, and something that taught us more in the ways of parenting and sailing than we ever wished to learn.

-In the past we have been accused of being selfish parents.
+In the past, we have been accused of being selfish parents.
 Of forcing our kids into a lifestyle that is not meant for children.
-Of intentionally putting our youngins in harms way.
+Of intentionally putting our youngins in harm’s way.
 Of keeping them cooped up when all they need is space to run.
 Of taking them away from the social aspects of life that are meant to turn them into productive members of society.
-FYI, taking your kids out of the “usual” may bring outsiders’ judgement on you.
+FYI, taking your kids out of the “usual” may bring outsiders’ judgment on you.

 But if I take away the hurt (and instigations) that they are trying to cause, and look at just their words, I do agree with some of it.
 Some of what they are typing is true.
 If not done properly, raising kids “alternatively”, can be harmful to them.
 Raising them to the “norm” can also be harmful.
 Raising kids, period, is a challenge!!!

 I am no parenting guru.
 We don’t necessarily have it “right” or “in the bag”, but we think what we are doing is definitely working for us.

 Since starting sailing all those years ago, not only were we newbies to sailing but we were newbies to parenting as well.
 The main benefit we had to RAISING KIDS ON A SAILBOAT, was just that, we were newbies at both.
 We didn’t know any different, had never done it any other way, so we learned what worked and what didn’t all while living on our boat.
 The boat was our norm.